kubernetes/website/docs/concepts/overview/object-management-kubectl/declarative-config.md

 ### Merging changes to map fields

-Fields that represent maps are merged by comparing each of the subfields or elements of of the map:
+Fields that represent maps are merged by comparing each of the subfields or elements of the map:

 **Note:** '-' is used for "not applicable" because the value is not used.